GSP

 }

 Since 7.15.4, curl_easy_unescape(3) should be used.
-This function will be removed in a future release.
+This function might be removed in a future release.

 A pointer to a null-terminated string or NULL if it failed.